practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/README.md

 $
 ```

-If the build process goes wrong (because of missing prerequisites), just clean up the working directory with command: _make cleanup_
+If the build process goes wrong (because of missing prerequisites for example), just clean up the working directory with command: _make cleanup_

 <br/>